 Sugarloaf in Carrabassett Valley, Maine, offers snow tubing for kids on an illuminated hill on select evenings.

 Don't ski?
 A Massachusetts tubing outing at the Ski Butternut Tubing Center in Great Barrington, Massachusetts, is the perfect winter cabin fever beater.
-Snow tubing is exhilarating and fun for kids and adults, as you'll see in this video.
+Snow tubing is exhilarating and fun for kids and adults, as you'll see in this video from my family's first tubing adventure.

 Amesbury Sports Park

 The big tubing hill and terrain park at this Amesbury, Massachusetts, recreational facility is open Thursday through Sunday, as well as on holidays and during school vacations.
-A Tiny Hill for two- and three-year-olds is available, too.
 Amesbury Sports Park has summer tubing, as well.

 Nashoba Valley Ski Area